Black-Caesaris/Data-Structures/Trees/treeconcepts.md

 If you know that the tree has an inherent sequence in the nodes, and you want to flatten the tree back into its original sequence, than an in-order traversal should be used.
 The tree would be flattened in the same way it was created.
 A pre-order or post-order traversal might not unwind the tree back into the sequence which was used to create it.

+Pointer Concepts:

+- Learnt important difference between pass by pointer and pass by reference